IPCS INCHEM Home

 AVOID ALL CONTACT!

 Collect leaking and spilled liquid in sealable containers as far as possible.
-Absorb remaining liquid in sand or inert absorbent and remove to safe place.
-Do NOT let this chemical enter the environment. (extra personal protection: chemical protection suit including self-contained breathing apparatus).
+Absorb remaining liquid in sand or inert absorbent.
+Then store and dispose of according to local regulations.
+Do NOT let this chemical enter the environment.
+Personal protection: chemical protection suit including self-contained breathing apparatus.

 UN Classification

 Fireproof.
-Separated from strong oxidants, strong bases, food and feedstuffs.
+Separated from strong oxidants, strong bases and food and feedstuffs.

 PROPIONIC ACID ICSC: 0806

 The substance is a medium strong acid.
-Reacts with bases, strong oxidants and amines causing fire and explosion hazard.
-Attacks many metals forming flammable/explosive gas (hydrogen -- see ICSC # 0001).
+Reacts with bases, strong oxidants and amines.
+This generates fire and explosion hazard.
+Attacks many metals.
+This produces flammable/explosive gas (hydrogen - see ICSC 0001).

 Boiling point: 141°C